Priya is an avid health and beauty researcher who loves sharing practical solutions with her readers.

 I know it is not possible to buy a new razor every time you shave, but buying high-quality razors and replacing them as frequently as possible really helps.
 I soak mine in boiling water to disinfect it before each use.
 This helps free the blades of bacteria that can cause irritation to hair follicles.

-Step 4: Shave Along Your Hair Growth (With the Grain, So to Speak)
+Step 4: Shave Along Your Hair Growth (With the Grain)

 Shaving along (in the direction of) your hair growth can help prevent the hair from growing in unnatural directions.
 The one downside of doing this is that your leg hair will appear to regrow faster than it would if you shaved against the grain.